 Welcome to Martha’s Vineyard’s historic Edgartown Harbor!

-• • TRANSIENT MOORINGS • • The Edgartown Harbormaster Department oversees all permanent, seasonal, and transient moorings in Edgartown waters, 84 of which are designated for transient use for vessels up to 65-feet in length.
-Transient moorings cost $40 for any length of stay within a 24-hour period that cycles from 10AM-10AM and are distributed on an assigned-basis as they all accommodate different vessel lengths.
-As of 2017, there are no more first-come, first-serve pick-up moorings and day-trips pay the same $40 rate as overnight vessels.
+• • TRANSIENT MOORINGS • • The Edgartown Harbormaster Department oversees all permanent, seasonal, and transient moorings in Edgartown waters, which are designated for transient use for vessels up to 65-feet in length.
+Transient moorings cost $45 for any length of stay within a 24-hour period that cycles from 10AM-10AM and are distributed on an assigned-basis as they all accommodate different vessel lengths.
+There are no more first-come, first-serve pick-up moorings and day-trips pay the same $45 rate as overnight vessels.
 All vessels arriving without a reservation are to hail us on VHF Ch.
 74 for availability.

 All town moorings in Edgartown waters are “fair weather" moorings and are therefore not sufficient for safe holding during severe weather.
 The Town of Edgartown is not responsible for the mooring tackle or any damage to your vessel caused by weather-related events.

-• • TRANSIENT DOCK SPACE • • Our department operates two reservation-based transient docks available for vessels up to 70 and 100-feet in length.
-They are fixed piers located at North Wharf opposite the fuel dock and include water and electric.
-The dockage reservation calendar opens one week prior to the moorings (typically February 22nd except during leap years or weekend days).
-The 2017 rate was $5 per foot, 50-foot minimum ($250 charge for vessels under 50-feet), 100-foot maximum, and one-week limit per calendar month for July & August.
+• • TRANSIENT DOCKAGE • • Our department operates two fixed docks available for vessels up to 70 and 100-feet in length at a rate of $6 per foot, 50-foot minimum (vessels under 50-feet are charged $300 flat-rate per night) with a one-week limit per calendar month for July & August.
+They are located at North Wharf opposite the fuel dock and include water and electric.
+The 2019 dockage reservation calendar opens prior to the moorings reservation calendar on Wednesday, February 13th, 2019 at 10:00 AM EST.

 • • DINGHY DOCK • • Located at the foot of Main Street on the west side of the Edgartown Yacht Club (A-Frame building extending over the water) is a floating dock rafted alongside a row of red-painted pilings.
 Be certain to bring a dock line no less than 15-feet as the dinghy dock is often several boats deep, and to leave at least 8-feet off your bow.
 If you plan to be absent for more than a day, please utilize the launch service to help curb overcrowding as a courtesy to those actively commuting throughout the day.
 We also appreciate when our guests report any non-tender vessels occupying the space and will respond, remove, and relocate at our earliest ability to do so.
+PLEASE DO NOT KEEP YOUR DINGHY TIED FOR LONG TERM TIME, WE WILL BE TICKETING IN THE 2019 SEASON.
 In addition to the primary dinghy dock, we have short-term tie-up available at North Wharf for guests using our complimentary showers, heads, and trash drop-off facilities.

-• • LAUNCH • • The Town of Edgartown contracts laucnh service with a private company.
+• • LAUNCH • • The Town of Edgartown contracts launch service with a private company.
 For the last decade, that launch has been OldPort Launch, which can be reached on VHF Ch.
-68. Between July 4th and Labor Day, they operate from 07:00 AM to 01:00 AM and during shoulder seasons, from around 08:00 AM to 08/09:00 PM.
+68. Please contact the launch directly for hours as they change seasonally.

 • • WATER BARGE • • Located diagonally across the channel from Green Channel Marker #9 is our floating water barge secured by two ball-shaped blue moorings on either side.
 It is free to use, accessible 24-7 on a first-come, first-serve basis, and equipped with two hoses.
 Vessel can tie up on either side of it.

 • • PUMP-OUT • • Edgartown Harbor offers free pump-out service to all vessels in Edgartown waters via a pump-out boat that will pull alongside.
-To request a pump-out, hail “Edgartown Pupm-out” directly on VHF Ch.
-74. You do not have to be on board at the time of a pump-out, but are encouraged to hail before 2PM.
+To request a pump-out, hail “Edgartown Pump-out” directly on VHF Ch.
+74. You do not have to be on board at the time of a pump-out.

 • • ICE • • Block ice can be purchased during business hours at Prime Marina located on North Wharf next to our office at 1 Morse Street.
-You can use the temporary dinghy dock at North Wharf or ask the launch to drop you off at North.
-Ice can also be purchased at Porky's Bait & Tackle on Dock Street, the Paper Store on the corner of Main St & North Water St, and any of the package stores in town such as the Wharf Wine & Spirits shop on Mayhew Lane.
+Ice can also be purchased at any of the package store or tackle shop in town .

 • • ANCHORAGE • • The anchorage area is located in the outer harbor across the channel from the lighthouse and to the port-side of Red Nun #8 along the Chappaquiddick shoreline.
 It is serviced by the launch, well protected by Chappy's bluff from the light, prevailing southwest breeze, and all sand on the bottom making for easy holding.
 Vessels anchoring must be out of the channel and swim zones and all engines must be shut off 150-feet and less from shore.
 Anchorage in Katama Bay is only open at the harbormaster’s discretion when strong winds from the North/Northeast are present.
 Please hail us on VHF Ch.
 74 to inquire about status.